openbmc/technical-oversight-forum/.github/ISSUE_TEMPLATE/repo_request.md

 ---
-name: Create a new respository
+name: Create a new repository
 about:
   Provide a convincing argument to the community that a new subproject must be created